 Plants, fruit and vegetables are key to giving your bunny a balanced diet.
-But which of these foods are safe for rabbits to eat?
+But which are safe foods for rabbits to eat?
 Our guide has all the facts on the best foods for your rabbit.

 What are safe foods for Rabbits?